nupurkmr9/syncd/README.md

 <img src='assets/method.jpg' align="center" width=500>
 </p>

-We finetune a pre-trained IP-Adapter based model (global feature injection) on our generated dataset (SynCD).
-During training, we additionally employ Masked Shared Attention (MSA) between target and reference features of the image (fine-grained feature injection).
-This helps the model to incorporate more fine-grained features from multiple reference images during inference.
+We finetune a pre-trained text-to-image model on our generated dataset (SynCD).
+During training, we employ Shared Attention, similar to the dataset generation pipeline, between target and reference features of the image.
+This helps the model incorporate fine-grained features from multiple reference images as attention is agnostic of sequence length.

 ## Getting Started